Halloween Picture Books and Chapter Books for Ghoulish Fun

 The Monsters’ Monster by Patrick McDonnell

-Patrick McDonnell’s last book was the Caldecott honor book Me … Jane but if no one told me that, I probably wouldn’t have realized though his charming cartoony illustration style is consistent in both book.
+Patrick McDonnell’s last book was the Caldecott honor book Me … Jane but if no one told me that, I probably wouldn’t have realized through his charming cartoony illustration style is consistent in both book.
 The characters he draws seem very sweet and friendly and I think that is the charm of his work.
 McDonnell’s newest picture book is about monsters — Grouch, Grump and Gloom ‘n Doom — who act … monster-y.
 Which is to say bratty and ill-behaved.
 But they are ingenious enough to create their own enormous, big, bad, Frankenstein monster that they name “Monster.”
 Despite having creators with poor manners, Monster has delightful etiquette.
 He’s polite and zen-like.
 And it turns out that good manners are contagious. [picture book, ages 2 and up]

 The age of interactive printed books has arrived!
-This picture book of infamous ghosts (or perhaps ghosts with just really good PR agents) comes with a QR code which lets you download a free app to see AND interact with the ghosts featured in the book!
+This picture book of infamous ghosts (or perhaps ghosts with just really good PR agents) comes with a QR code that lets you download a free app to see AND interact with the ghosts featured in the book!
 Fiendishly clever!
-Prepare to be terrified as you meet: The Flying Dutchman, Abraham Lincoln, The Princes in the Tower, Whalley Abbey, The Brown Lady, The Headless Horseman, The Haunted Gallery, The Amherst Poltergeist, The Black Dogs and Bloody Mary.
+Prepare to be terrified as you meet: The Flying Dutchman, Abraham Lincoln, The Princes in the Tower, Whalley Abbey, The Brown Lady, The Headless Horseman, The Haunted Gallery, The Amherst Poltergeist, The Black Dogs, and Bloody Mary.

 The app is delighting my 7-year-old and requires iPhone app savviness plus manual dexterity.
 We used a QR scanner app to download the app, then use this app to see the ghosts.
-It’s a little tricky to get the page within the app viewfinder but it lets you know when you’ve good to go.
+It’s a little tricky to get the page within the app viewfinder but it lets you know when you’re good to go.
 Certain ghosts then allow for interactivity though it’s tricky to manipulate the screen while holding the iPhone in place over the book.
-You might need two people like we did.
+You might need two people as we did.

 p.s.
 My son was not scared at all by the ghosts on the app/picture book but he did love the experience!
 He also showed his two older sisters and they liked the app too.
 The only downside is that the app detracts the kids from the actual story so I’d suggest reading the book FIRST before any downloading is allowed. [interactive picture book, ages 9 and up, or younger if your child is fearless with regard to cartoon-y animated ghosts]